Richcholo/tramatch/README.md

 TraMatch is a web- and mobile-friendly travel itinerary recommender for Filipino local travelers.
 It uses a user’s travel profile and swipe decisions to identify destinations that fit their interests, budget, group size, and trip duration.

-This repository currently covers the work completed through **Chunk 6: Swipe Discovery**.
+This repository currently covers the work completed through various chunks.

 ## Current product flow